 City News & Announcements

-The new City Hall will provide a seismically safe, energy efficient and better functioning building for the community.
+Located at the corner of A Avenue and 3rd Street, the new City Hall will provide a seismically safe, energy efficient and better functioning building for the community.
 It will include space for the Police Department and our 9-1-1 dispatch center (LOCOM), as well as public meeting places.
 It will also provide storefront space for the Lake Oswego Arts Council, and for the Friends of the Library’s “Booktique.”

 City Events and Meetings

-50+ Advisory Board Meeting
+Library Advisory Board

 Development Review Commission-Canceled